Vilsepi/after/README.md

 # [After.heap.fi](http://after.heap.fi/)

-A simple web app that suggests beers and bars for afterwork.
+A simple web app that recommends beers and bars for afterwork.

 Recommendations are currently provided from the following areas: